simonsarris/Twitter-Bugs/README.md

 # Twitter-Bugs
-Bug reports for twitter dot com
+Bug reports for twitter dot com.
+Visit the [issues page](https://github.com/simonsarris/Twitter-Bugs/issues) to see reports